jrsmith3/minimum_sugar/README.md

-Tool to analyze the menus of restaurants for minimum sugar menu items
+Tools to analyze the menus of restaurants for minimum sugar menu items

-I recently read [Michael Grothaus's article][1] on his positive experiences with giving up refined sugar.
+I recently read [Michael Grothaus's article](https://www.fastcompany.com/3050319/lessons-learned/how-giving-up-refined-sugar-changed-my-brain) on his positive experiences with giving up refined sugar.
 Reading this article convinced me that abstaining from sugar was a good idea, and my doctor was enthusiastic of the idea.

 As anyone who has tried to quit refined sugar knows, it is hard to find food that does not contain it -- especially at restaurants.